CuriousOne23/WhenMathPrays/thought_simulator/requirements_20/system_playground/simulation/pathA_short_sim/notes/pathA_routing_to_meaning.md

 ---

 #### **Basin geometry (SmOB)**
-**Semantic adjacency** means two parts of an utterance are close in meaning based on familiar cues: shared topic, shared referent, shared time, shared location, or shared event.
-Humans intuitively group such elements together.
+**Basin geometry forms the semantic clusters that allow the utterance to become a coherent composition.** After Segment geometry provides specific referent/event units, and Role and Constraint geometry establish their functions and structural coherence, Basin geometry groups elements that are close in meaning based on familiar cues: shared referent, shared time, shared location, shared topic, or shared event.
+These clusters are how human cognition naturally composes an utterance into a single interpretable image.

 **Examples:**
-- “the doctor” ↔ “he” → same referent
+- “the doctor” ↔ “he” → same referent cluster
-- “yesterday” ↔ “the meeting” → same time frame
+- “yesterday” ↔ “the meeting” → same time cluster
-- “in the kitchen” ↔ “the stove” → same location
+- “in the kitchen” ↔ “the stove” → same location cluster
-- “the car” ↔ “the red one” → same object
+- “the car” ↔ “the red one” → same object cluster

-Basin geometry is the space where meaning is stabilized by grouping semantically adjacent elements into coherent clusters, and where any unresolved basin residue is recorded.
+Basin geometry is the space where these semantic adjacency clusters are formed and stabilized.
+Any unresolved basin residue is recorded here.
+These clusters provide the **composition** that Identity geometry (IdOB) uses to perform its final meaning mapping.

 ---